Gordon Moore

-Gordon Earle Moore (January 3, 1929 – March 24, 2023) was an American businessman, engineer, and the co-founder and emeritus chairman of Intel Corporation.
-He proposed Moore's law which makes the observation that the number of transistors in an integrated circuit (IC) doubles about every two years.
+Gordon Earle Moore (January 3, 1929 – March 24, 2023) was an American businessman, scientist, engineer, and the co-founder and emeritus chairman of Intel Corporation.
+He proposed Moore's law, which makes the observation that the number of transistors in an integrated circuit (IC) doubles about every two years.

 Early life and education

-Gordon Moore was born in 1929 as the second son of Walter Harold Moore (a sheriff in San Mateo County) and Florence Almira "Mira" Williamson (a homemaker).
+Gordon Moore was born in 1929 as the second son of Walter Harold Moore (a constable and later undersheriff in San Mateo County) and Florence Almira "Mira" Williamson (a homemaker).
 When Moore started school in 1935, the faculty noted his introverted personality.
-His father accepted a promotion to deputy sheriff in 1938 and moved the family to Redwood City, California.
+His father accepted a promotion within the San Mateo County sheriff's office in 1939 and moved the family to Redwood City, California.
 In 1940, Moore received a chemistry set as a Christmas gift, which inspired him to become a chemist.
 From 1942 to 1946, Moore studied at Sequoia High School, where he was involved in athletic activities.

-From 1946 to 1947, Moore attended San José State College (now San José State University), studying chemistry.
-He transferred to University of California, Berkeley in 1948, taking courses from Glenn Seaborg, Melvin Calvin, and William Giauque.
-He graduated in 1950 with a Bachelor of Science degree in chemistry.
+Moore attended San José State College (San José State University) from 1946 to 1947, studying chemistry.
+He transferred to University of California, Berkeley in 1948, and graduated in 1950 with a bachelor's degree with a major in chemistry.

-In September 1950, Moore enrolled at the California Institute of Technology ("Caltech"), where he would ultimately receive a Ph.D. in chemistry in 1954.
+Moore studied at the California Institute of Technology from 1950 to 1954, where he earned a PhD in chemistry in 1954.
 Moore conducted postdoctoral research at the Applied Physics Laboratory at Johns Hopkins University from 1953 to 1956.

 Scientific career

 Fairchild Semiconductor Laboratory

-Moore joined MIT and Caltech alumnus William Shockley at the Shockley Semiconductor Laboratory division of Beckman Instruments, but left with the "traitorous eight," when Sherman Fairchild agreed to back them and created the influential Fairchild Semiconductor corporation.
+Moore joined MIT and Caltech alumnus William Shockley at the Shockley Semiconductor Laboratory division of Beckman Instruments, but left with the "traitorous eight," when Sherman Fairchild agreed to back them and created the influential Fairchild Semiconductor Corporation.